 Tutorial: Configure 8x8 for automatic user provisioning

-This tutorial describes the steps you need to perform in both 8x8 Configuration Manager and Azure Active Directory (Azure AD) to configure automatic user provisioning.
+This tutorial describes the steps you need to perform in both 8x8 Admin Console and Azure Active Directory (Azure AD) to configure automatic user provisioning.
 When configured, Azure AD automatically provisions and de-provisions users and groups to 8x8 using the Azure AD Provisioning service.
 For important details on what this service does, how it works, and frequently asked questions, see Automate user provisioning and deprovisioning to SaaS applications with Azure Active Directory.

 - Create users in 8x8